Gecko catshark

-The gecko catshark (Galeus eastmani) is a species of catshark, part of the family Scyliorhinidae, native to the northwestern Pacific Ocean from southern Japan to Taiwan, and possibly also off Vietnam.
+The gecko catshark (Galeus eastmani) is a species of deepwater catshark, belonging to the family Pentanchidae, native to the northwestern Pacific Ocean from southern Japan to Taiwan, and possibly also off Vietnam.
 It is a common, demersal species found at depths of 100–900 m.
 Its body is slender, with a pattern of dark saddles and blotches.
 The dorsal and caudal fins are edged in white, and there is a prominent crest of enlarged dermal denticles along the dorsal edge of the caudal fin.
 The gecko catshark is a schooling, opportunistic predator of bony fishes, cephalopods, and crustaceans.
 It is oviparous, with females producing two vase-shaped egg capsules at a time.
 This species is captured as bycatch, but does not appear to be threatened by fishery activities at present and has been assessed as Least Concern by the International Union for Conservation of Nature (IUCN).

 Etymology

 Although the honor for this Catshark is not named, it is possibly in honor of fish paleontologist Charles Rochester Eastman (1868-1918).